-The CRA’s parent organization, the mission of the International Literacy Association is to promote reading by continuously advancing the quality of literacy instruction and research worldwide.
+CRA Inc.’s parent organization, the mission of the International Literacy Association is to promote reading by continuously advancing the quality of literacy instruction and research worldwide.
 Since 1956, ILA has been a nonprofit, global network of individuals and institutions committed to worldwide literacy.
 More than 60,000 members strong, the Association supports literacy professionals through a wide range of resources, advocacy efforts, volunteerism, and professional development activities.
 Our members promote high levels of literacy for all by: improving the quality of reading instruction, disseminating research and information about reading and encouraging the lifetime reading habits.

-Children’s Choices is a reading list with a twist, in which children themselves evaluate the books and write reviews of their favorites.
 Since 1974, Children’s Choices has been a trusted source of book recommendations used by teachers, librarians, parents, and children themselves.
 The project is cosponsored by the International Literacy Association and the Children’s Book Council.

 The Connecticut Association for Reading Research is a dynamic organization that includes: classroom teachers, special education teachers, reading specialists, consultants, administrators, supervisors, college teachers, media specialists and students.
 The Connecticut Association for Reading Research (CARR) is a special interest council of the International Reading Association (IRA) and an affiliate of the Connecticut Reading Association (CRA).
 CARR is a professional organization concerned with the improvement of reading

 The National Council of Teachers of English is devoted to improving the teaching and learning of English and the language arts at all levels of education.
 This mission statement was adopted in 1990: “The Council promotes the development of literacy, the use of language to construct personal and public worlds and to achieve full participation in society, through the learning and teaching of English and the related arts and sciences of language.”